0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 !!!
 Example "Example of rewards calculation for delegated stakes"

-    - A: You delegate 20K MPC tokens to a node operator, half of your tokens are released (10000)
+    - A is your rewardable tokens: You delegate 20K MPC tokens to a node operator, half of your tokens are released (10000)
-    - B: Node operator has 5K MPC tokens already, 2/5s are released (2000)
+    - B is the rewardables of the node operator:: Node operator has 5K MPC tokens already, 2/5s are released (2000)
-    - C: Max rewards possible in the period is 1000 MPC tokens
+    - C is maximum rewards possible in the period: 1000 MPC tokens
-    - D: Node performance in the period was 90%
+    - D is the node performance: in this  period it was 90%
-    - E: Sum of rewardable tokens used by the node is 10000 + 2000 = 12000
+    - E is the sum of rewardable tokens used by the node: 10000 + 2000 = 12000
     $RewardForDelegation = C \frac{A \cdot D}{E \cdot D} = 1000 \frac{10000 \cdot 90\%}{12000 \cdot 90\%} \approx 833$
     Total reward for the period is 833 MPC tokens